thissell/AxoLoTL/README.md

 AxoLoTL attempts to solve this by leveraging the graph topology and spectral features of the problem's syntax tree.
-By using graph convolution and cross-talk attention between the shape (encoded as the graph's Laplacian Eigendecomposition) and node features of the syntax tree, AxoLoTL lets the shape and information of the problem not only speak to eachother, and also be malleable across encoding layers.
+By using graph convolution and cross-talk attention between the shape (encoded as the graph's Laplacian Eigendecomposition) and node features of the syntax tree, AxoLoTL lets the shape and information of the problem not only speak to eachother, but also be malleable across encoding layers, hopefully allowing identification between subtrees of variable size.

 ## Getting Started